 There are several types of civic spaces, including parks, greens, squares, and plazas.
 Depending on the time at which the place was begun, there may be an existing civic place or two, but if developed after World War II, it likely followed the single-use patterns of sprawl which typically contain no civic space.
 If the former, then the first task is likely cleanup, which probably involves removing overgrown plant material.
 Tactical tools should follow immeditely, inviting people to inhabit the spaces again.
 If postwar, then look for a few vacant lots in a good location for a neighborhood square.
 Single vacant lots are candidates for pocket parks and playgrounds, depending on location.

-This role would be similar in many ways to the New Urbanist Town Founder, but in one aspect it is likely to be very different: whereas the Town Founder is the originator of the town or neighborhood, the Director is a century too late to have founded the seriously disinvested place, and may in fact be an outsider.
+This role would be similar in many ways to the New Urbanist Town Founder, but in one aspect it is often very different: whereas the Town Founder is the originator of the town or neighborhood, the Director is usully a century too late to have founded the seriously disinvested place, and may in fact be an outsider.
+The central figure in the black hat is Leon Krier, Master Planner of Cayala in Guatemala, a role similar to the Director as described here and in other Place Recovery pages, except that Leon is one of those exceptions who was there from the beginning.

 Civic space must be the established in the beginning for two reasons: The economic engines will grow in the beginning from civic spaces, so it is essential to know where they are.
 Also, when the neighborhood is thriving again, large land purchases are more difficult.
-Start by looking for vacant lots which could become the neighborhood square; it can be smaller than you think, maybe as little as 75 to 100 feet wide.
+Start by looking for vacant lots which could become the neighborhood square; it can be smaller than you think, this square carved into Chicago urban fabric is only about 75 feet wide.

 A neighborhood is a place inhabited by neighbors who know each other.
 The post-WWII practice of dividing up all the land for private lots leaves no commons where people can meet.
-This is essential to restore where it does not exist, or enhance where it exists already.
+This is essential to establish where it does not exist, or enhance where it exists already at the very beginning of the process, hence Civic Space being Step 1 for each Place Recovery type.

 Civic Space Strategies will be a white paper outlining the methods of creating each type of civic space.
 It, like every other product that follows, will be written in a plain-spoken, common-sense way, and meant to be understood by everyone.
 It is essential to avoid jargon and other technocrat-speak; these are documents for the people.

-The Long House is the first new civic building built in a recovering neighborhood; it is built on the neighborhood square.
+The Long House is the first new civic building built in a recovering neighborhood; it is built on or adjacent to the neighborhood square.
 At the beginning, it is little more than an open hall with seating, tables, and restrooms.
+In the most financially-strapped places it can even be a meeting tent in the very beginning, with restrooms stationed outside.
+This design illustrates a meeting tent on the far side of the street with the view framed by shipping container shops and a portal cap on the near side of the street.

 Outdoor civic spaces are essential for more informal gatherings that help transform strangers into neighbors, but the more serious business of neighborhoods is best conducted indoors, and possibly at night after work.
 The Long House meets this need.